The inventory of United States topographic maps at the Library of Science & Medicine (LSM) is searchable on the web. LSM has:

-Records for maps currently received appear in the Library Catalog.
-See for example, Geologic map of the Round Spring Quadrangle...
+Records for maps currently received appear in QuickSearch.
+See for example, Geologic map of the Round Spring Quadrangle....
 USGS thematic maps are kept in horizontal file cabinets in the reference map area on the first floor of LSM.
 They are arranged by series and number.

 Rutgers is an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to firstname.lastname@example.org or complete the Report Accessibility Barrier / Provide Feedback form.